Missouri Safety and Emissions Test: What You Need To Know

 When you take your vehicle in for a safety or emissions inspection, you can expect a few things.

 First, you’ll need to bring your car to an authorized inspection station.
-You can find a list of these stations on the Missouri State Highway Patrol website.
+You can find a list of these stations on the official Missouri State Highway Patrol website.

 Once you’re at the station, a certified inspector will check your car to make sure it meets all the necessary requirements.
 This process can vary depending on the type of inspection you’re getting, but it usually only takes a few minutes.